-- (1) Where an exclusive licence has been granted under section 2727 the Governor on the advice of the Executive Council may, in the circumstances set out in subsection (2), grant a temporary licence, which is otherwise incompatible with the exclusive licence, for the provision of a publicly available communications service. - (2) A temporary licence may be granted under subsection (1) where the holder of the exclusive licence, due to circumstances beyond their control, is unable to provide the services that are the subject of the exclusive licence. - (3) A temporary licence granted under subsection (1) must be expressed to come to an end as soon as the Regulator and the holder of the exclusive licence are satisfied that the provision of the service is able to resume under the terms of the exclusive licence.
+- (1) Where an exclusive licence has been granted under section 27 the Governor on the advice of the Executive Council may, in the circumstances set out in subsection (2), grant a temporary licence, which is otherwise incompatible with the exclusive licence, for the provision of a publicly available communications service. - (2) A temporary licence may be granted under subsection (1) where the holder of the exclusive licence, due to circumstances beyond their control, is unable to provide the services that are the subject of the exclusive licence and is unlikely to be able to do so within a reasonable time. - (3) A temporary licence granted under subsection (1) must be expressed to come to an end as soon as the Regulator and the holder of the exclusive licence are satisfied that the provision of the service is able to resume under the terms of the exclusive licence.